Supply Chain Management

 Inventory Management

-As an element of supply chain management, inventory management includes aspects such as controlling and overseeing ordering inventory, storage of inventory and controlling the amount of product for sale.
+As an element of supply chain management, Inventory Management includes aspects such as controlling and overseeing ordering inventory, storage of inventory and controlling the amount of product for sale.
 The goal is to have the right inventory at the right quantity at the right quality in the right place at the right time at the right cost.

 • Stock the right amount of inventory.